Step by Step Guide

 This limits the Statistics overview to those time series that contain "Temp" in their name.
-You can also type "BrightCounty" to restrict the list to all of that location, or "Temp Bright" to those that have both parts in the name.
-The statistics table reveals that the time series "Temperature_Outdoor_BrightCounty_Weather" obviously has a minimum of exactly zero (see image above).
+You can also use "BrightCounty" to restrict the list to all of that location, or "Temp Bright" to those that have both parts in the name.
+The statistics table reveals that the time series "Temperature_Outdoor_BrightCounty_Weather" obviously has a minimum of exactly zero.

 Zooming and Adjusting Scales